-Compliance with the PM III performance based planning requirements begins on May 20th,2019 for MPOs.
+Compliance with the PM III performance-based planning requirements begins on May 20th,2019 for MPOs and need to be updated every two years.
 To satisfy the PM III performance measure MPOs can choose to support the DOT PM III targets or MPOs can set their own unique targets.
 For MPOs supporting the DOT PM III targets the following language should be incorporated.